terribedore/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+The files in this repository are part of my classwork for the Udacity program.
+Because I want my work to remain 'frozen', pull requests will _not_ be merged into this project.
+I _will_ consider pull requests for another version of this project.